pmns314/ElaborazioneImmagini/README.md

 - _NonLinearFiltering_: contains the implementation of the filter and other scripts useful its testing;
 - _TrasformedFiltering_: contains the implementation of the filter and other scripts useful its testing;
 - _images_: contanins both b&w and rgb images;
-- _Utils.py_: script che implementa funzioni utili richiamate negli script dei filtri;
+- _Utils.py_: script that implements useful functions called by the filters scripts;
 - _compeare_filters.py_: script to compere the filters altogether.